INTERNET-CONNECTED MOTUS RECEIVING STATION

 Carrier Class Wildlife Telemetry Receiver

-Now in its third generation, SensorStation™ is even more powerful.
-Fully open source, this SensorGnome powered receiver features a Raspberry Pi CM3 + 16GB compute module, USB 2.0 backplane, LTE modem, GPS, RTC with battery, altimeter sensor, battery and solar voltage measurement, onboard 802.11n WiFi, 5x Arduino powered 32u4 processors, 5x RFM69 or LoRa radio receivers, 6 high current USB 2.0 ports, Iridium 9603 port, LCD, buttons and more.
+Now in its third generation, the CTT SensorStation™ is even more powerful than ever.
+Fully open source, this SensorGnome powered receiver features a Raspberry Pi CM3 + 16GB compute module, USB 2.0 backplane, LTE modem, GPS, RTC with battery, altimeter sensor, battery and solar voltage measurement, onboard 802.11n WiFi, 5x Arduino powered 32u4 processors, 6 high current USB 2.0 ports, LCD display, and more.

-The SensorStation Is fully programmed!
+The SensorStation is fully programmed and ready to go!
 Just provide power and antennas, and SensorStation will get to work.

-The SensorStation offers 5 fully configurable radio receiving channels.
-These channels can be configured to receive our digital radio tags or CTT Nodes™ individually.
+The SensorStation offers 5 fully configurable radio-receiving channels.
+These channels can be configured to receive our digital radio tags or CTT Nodes™.
 Additionally, its USB 2.0 ports can be used with FunCubes or RTL-SDRs to receive other non-CTT wildlife tags.

-No more travel to remote sites to collect SD cards.
-SensorStation offers an optional LTE modem with on board eSIM with inexpensive service to over 191 countries with purchased data plan.
-SensorStation will upload all of your tag data, health information and more to the cloud, automatically.
+No more traveling to remote field sites to collect SD cards.
+The SensorStation offers an on-board eSIM with service to over 191 countries (inexpensive data plan required).
+The SensorStation will upload all of your tag data, health information and more to the cloud, automatically.
 Software updates?
 Not a problem.
 Those are automatically downloaded as SensorStation is improved.
 Have WiFi or Ethernet?
-No cellular service is required!
+If the answer is yes, then no cellular service required!

-SensorStation has optional satellite capability.
-SensorStation can now economically use Iridium satellite to transmit tag data and health information from ocean buoys, mountain tops, arctic breeding grounds, and more.
+The SensorStation has optional satellite capabilities and can use the Iridium satellite network to transmit your data from even the most remote places such as ocean buoys, mountain tops, arctic breeding grounds, and more.

-All SensorStations now have 802.11n WiFi shipped as a standard option.
-No more fumbling around with WiFi dongles, drivers and weird antenna adapters.
+All SensorStations now have 802.11n WiFi shipped as the standard option.
+No more fumbling around with WiFi dongles, drivers, or weird antenna adapters.
 WiFi comes with a flexible antenna and can optionally be connected to the SMA jumper for external antennas.

-SensorStation has a built-in GPS receiver -- which is external antenna capable.
+The SensorStation has a built-in GPS receiver with the option of an external antenna.
 PPS is wired directly to the Raspberry Pi, providing accurate timing as well as positioning information.

-Headless operation is breeze using the included outdoor readable LCD screen and on board buttons.
-You can view station information, IP addresses, download data to USB drives, and more.
-All without touching a computer.
+Headless operation is a breeze using the outdoor readable LCD screen and on-board buttons.
+You can view station information, IP addresses, download data to USB drives, and more - all without touching a computer.

-In the rare needed case, you can plug SensorStation into any modern TV display, aiding in system development and troubleshooting.
+If needed, you can plug your SensorStation into any modern TV display, aiding in system development and troubleshooting.

-SensorStation includes 3 I2C accessory ports and a standard Raspberry Pi 40 pin header, making the SensorStation extremely hackable and flexible for any task.
-We even have some examples for you on GitHub!
+Our SensorStation include three I2C accessory ports and the standard Raspberry Pi 40-pin header, making them extremely hackable and flexible for any task.
+You can find our reference examples on GitHub.

 Are you ready for the altimeter revolution?
-Altimeters on our tiniest of tags is just around the corner, providing both altitude and a digital ID.
-SensorStation features the BMP388 from Bosch, one of the world's most trusted and reliable brands.
-An altimeter at the receiving station helps in calibrating this reading.
-Make sure your Motus station is ready!
+Altimeters on our smallest tags are just around the corner, providing both altitude and a digital ID.
+Having an altimeter at the receiving station help in calibrating this reading.
+The CTT SensorStation features the BMP388 Pressure Sensor from Bosch, one of the world's most trusted and reliable brands.
+Get your Motus station geared up with this latest in tech advances.

-SensorStation can keep of the time, even when its off.
+CTT’s SensorStation can keep track of the time, even when the power is off.
 There is no reason to wait for a GPS signal, making it a perfect backup while indoors.
-SensorStation can even get accurate time from the Internet, too!

-The UF.L stress release connector allows you to connect fragile connectors from either the LTE modem, Iridium modem, or WiFi adapter to a heavy piece of coax.
-This allows you to protect your SensorStation from physical damage.
+The U.FL stress release connector allows you to easily connect fragile connectors from either the LTE modem, Iridium modem, or WiFi adapter to a heavy piece of coax.
+This reduces the risk of physical damage to your SensorStation.

-SensorStation's 6 powerful USB ports are connected directly to the power supply, easily providing power to the most demanding applications.
+Our SensorStation is equipped with 6 powerful USB ports that are connected directly to the power supply, easily providing power to the most demanding of applications.
 The USB backplane also features multi-transaction translators, important for SDR applications.

-SensorStation accepts a wide range of voltages, from deep cycle battery, to solar to aircraft.
-SensorStation is designed for both on-grid and off-grid operations.
+The SensorStation accepts a wide range of voltages, from deep cycle battery to solar to aircraft, and is designed for both on-grid and off-grid operations.

-Each SensorStation features five USB connected ATMega32u4 Arduinos, each connected to a dedicated radio.
-These Arduinos are configured to receive CTT digital tags directly on SensorStation.
-SensorStation is pre-populated with the FSK radio RFM69, however, an optional RFM9x for LoRa is also possible.
+The CTT SensorStation features 5 USB-connected ATMega32u4 Arduinos, each connected to a dedicated radio.
+These Arduinos are configured to receive CTT digital tags directly onto the SensorStation.
+SensorStations are pre-populated with the FSK radio RFM69; however, an optional RFM9x for LoRa is also available.
 Contact CTT for details.

 - Open Source Hardware